kazurayam/KatalonPropertiesDemo/README.md

     2. `$HOME/katalon.properties` on Mac/Linux, `%USERPROFILE%\katalon.properties` on Windows is loaded if exists
     3. If JVM System Property `katalon.user.home` is given, then a `katalon.properties` file under the directory `new File(System.getProperty("katalon.user.home"))` is searched and loaded.
 + I have developed a Groovy class `com.kazurayam.KatalonProperties`.
 The code is avaiable [here](https://github.com/kazurayam/MultiSourcedProperties).
 This class is capable of loading properties from multiple locations as described above.
 This class is contained in the  [`MultiSourcedProperties-1.0.jar`](https://github.com/kazurayam/MultiSourcedProperties/raw/master/build/libs/MultiSourcedProperties-1.0.jar).
 + I made a [`Test Listener`](https://docs.katalon.com/pages/viewpage.action?pageId=5126383) in the demo project.
 In the [method annotated with `@BeforeTestSuite`](https://github.com/kazurayam/KatalonPropertiesDemo/blob/master/Test%20Listeners/TL_Run.groovy), it instanciates a  KatalonProperties object which loads ./katalon.profiles and $HOME/katalon.properties on startup.
-The Test Listener overwrites the `GlobalVariable.hostname` with value picked up from external file.
+The Test Listener overwrites the `GlobalVariable.hostname` with the value picked up from external file.
 + Once overridden, the new value of `GlobalVariable.hostname` is refered to throughout the Test Suite run.

 Here I confess that the design of runtime-configuration using properites file comes from [gradle.properties](https://docs.gradle.org/4.6/userguide/build_environment.html#sec:gradle_configuration_properties).